Zach-Swartz/checklist/README.md

 cd checklist

 3. Install Dependencies
-The project likely has two main folders: Frontend and Backend.
+The project has two main folders: Frontend and Backend.
+Store these in one large folder that you can title Checklist.
 You need to install dependencies for both.
 Frontend
 Navigate to the Frontend folder: cd Frontend